Preschool Teachers’ Diploma Course Support Program

 Many of the teachers have improved their competencies and have felt a direct benefit from the course such as overcoming shyness or developing leadership skills.

-After the courses, teachers mentioned that they were made aware of the importance of learning theories and can more easily identify and help children who have psychological issues.
+Through the training teachers said they were made aware of the importance of learning theories and can more easily identify and help children who have psychological issues.

 M. Malarchelvy (39) is one of the pre-school teachers who completed the diploma course supported by REI.
 She has been working in the same pre-school for 15 years in Maritimepattu, Mullaitivu District of Sri Lanka.
 “When we started applying at pre-school what we learned in the diploma course, children also started showing very clear changes.
 We have received some feedback from primary school teachers and principle.
 They amazingly say that the children who admitted to primary school this year are very different from previous ones.
 They are very active, positive, quick to respond and emotionally stable”.